BasileBux/color-picker-tui/README.md

 With `p`, you can paste a color from your clipboard into the input fields.
 The color format will be automatically detected.

-> [!WARNING]
-> Clipboard features are a work in progress.
-For now, only wayland is supported
-> through `wl-clipboard`.
-Also, only HEX format is supported for pasting.

 ## Installation

 I don't do packaging or releases.
 If you want to use it, you will need to build